Getting further financial advice

-To this end our telephone Advisors are trained to be able to provide detailed information and guidance information about state benefits and entitlements, and to explain in outline the main types of commercial ‘financial products’ of particular relevance to older people.
-This website also contains similar information and explanations.
+Our Advisors are trained to be able to provide detailed information and guidance information about state benefits and entitlements, and to explain in outline the main types of commercial ‘financial products’ of particular relevance to older people.
+Our HousingCare website also provides similar information and explanations.

 Where our Advisors believe that a client might benefit from more specialist advice than we can provide, or advice more specific to their circumstances, we suggest that they consider seeking this elsewhere.
 We recommend the same to our website users.

 For further information, advice or help claiming state benefits, we suggest one or more non-profit advisory agencies, perhaps including one of our FirstStop partner organisations.
 Should a client wish it, we will make a referral or signpost to one of more of these agencies.

 Search EAC’s directory of agencies that provide benefits advice

 Contact EAC FirstStop Advice on 0800 377 7070 for details of agencies that provide benefits advice